PatyMarklund/DT305-IoT-project/README.md

 ## __The code__

 For programming this project I am using Micropython for the language.
 We have in the code the following modules: *dht.py* (library for the temperature sensor), *lcd_api.py* (library for the LCD1602), *mqtt.py* (configuration for mqtt protocol), *pico_i2c_lcd.py* (configuration for I2C), *secrets.py* (wifi user id and password), *wifi.py* (wifi connection) and *main.py* (all code runs here).

+__*Note*__: The module *secrets.py* should contain your own user and password from your local WiFi.
+I could have added that to git ignore, but I prefered to keep the file and advise that the personal information must to be changed.

 In the first part of the code in the *main.py* there is the importing session.
 Where we import the main libraries to run the code (such as time, machine).
 As well as the libraries to run the harware components (such as the DHT11).